taylor-jones/Fly-Away-Home/readme.md

 <br>

-### Final Notes
-- The Alien is limited by its health.
-Every move requires energy, and once it runs out, you lose the game.
-- In order to complete the game, you must find all the ship pieces to put the ship together, which flies you back to your Homeland (the final Island).
-If you make it here before all your energy is gone, you win.
-- Many of the elements/locations of elements on the island are randomly generated and should be different from game to game.

 ### Easter Egg
 - There’s a way to get a specific Bookie to offer you the deal of a lifetime.
 He'll never offer the first time.